 TVs come with a series of different inputs and outputs, so you have to pay attention to the number of HDMI inputs a TV has (the only information you need to focus on).
 Some manufacturer offers fewer HDMI plugs as they try to minimize cost.
 High-Definition Multimedia Interface (HDMI) is the standard way of transmitting uncompressed video data and digital audio data from sources like streaming devices, gaming consoles, and Personal computers to a Television.

-If you thought of buying a new TV, you should go for TVs with a minimum of three HDMI ports, and the port support HDMI 2.0 to accumulate future Ultra HD sources.
+If you are thinking of buying a new TV, you should go for TVs with a minimum of three HDMI ports, and the port supports HDMI 2.0 to accumulate future Ultra HD sources.

 Read Also: 5 Great uses of your TV USB Port